apache/arrow/docs/source/developers/cpp/windows.rst

    -DARROW_DEPENDENCY_SOURCE=SYSTEM ^
    -DARROW_PACKAGE_PREFIX=%CONDA_PREFIX%\Library

+To use the Visual Studio IDE with this conda environment activated, launch it by running the command ``devenv`` from the same command prompt.

-Note that these packages are only supported for release builds.
+Note that dependencies installed as conda packages are built in release mode and cannot link with debug builds.
 If you intend to use ``-DCMAKE_BUILD_TYPE=debug`` then you must build the packages from source.
+``-DCMAKE_BUILD_TYPE=relwithdebinfo`` is also available, which produces a build that can both be linked with release libraries and be debugged.

 .. note::